kooltux/git-cache/README.md

 To use this, install git-cclone and git-crecover on the server too (add them to execution path).

 When gitcache-server is invoked to cache a new repo, it will try to fetch it from another cache and so on.

+*GIT_CACHE_SERVER_PRIMARY* has the same syntax as GIT_CACHE_SERVER and indicates the 'next' cache server to fetch from.

 <pre>
    Figure 2: using a hierarchy of cache servers